Our double materiality methodology

 Measuring our impact

-Conducted in-depth impact assessments in collaboration with our external stakeholders and validated our findings with expert input.
+Conducted in-depth impact assessments in collaboration with internal and external stakeholders and validated the results with subject-matter experts.

 isopure powder and raspberry smoothie